Towards Atoms of Large Language Models: Atoms of LLMs

 where \((\mathcal{I}, \mathcal{J})\) is uniformly sampled from all unordered pairs of indices (\(\mathcal{I} \neq \mathcal{J}\)), and the random variable \(C := |\langle \tilde{\boldsymbol{d}}_\mathcal{I}, \tilde{\boldsymbol{d}}_\mathcal{J} \rangle|\) represents the coherence between two atoms.
 In simple terms, this means that the probability of randomly selecting a pair of different atoms with coherence no greater than \(\mu_q\) is at least \(q\). \end{itemize} Based on these definitions, for the supports of most samples, if the condition \(\mu_q < \frac{1}{2K_q-1}\) holds, we can conclude that at least \(q\) proportion of the samples satisfy the sufficient conditions for uniqueness and recoverability.

-To determine the maximal quantile \(q\) satisfying the theoretical criterion, we perform a binary search over the interval \([0,0.999999]\) for the quantile parameter \(\alpha\).
+To determine the maximal quantile \(q^*\) satisfying the theoretical criterion, we perform a binary search over the interval \([0,0.999999]\) for the quantile parameter \(\alpha\).
 At each iteration we compute the linear quantiles

 and test whether \(\mu_\alpha < \frac{1}{2K_\alpha - 1}\) holds.
 If the condition is satisfied, the lower bound of the search interval is updated to \(\alpha\); otherwise the upper bound is reduced.
-Upon convergence, the maximal \(\alpha\) obtained is taken as the desired quantile \(q\), together with the corresponding values of \(\mu_\alpha\) and \(K_\alpha\).
+Upon convergence, the maximal \(\alpha\) obtained is taken as the desired quantile \(q^*\), together with the corresponding values of \(\mu_\alpha\) and \(K_\alpha\).

-Note that verifying Theorem~\ref{theorem:Uniqueness_of_Sparse_Representation_and_Exact_Recovery} requires the equality \(\tilde{D}\pmb x=\tilde{\pmb m}\).
-However, as shown in Figure~\ref{fig:Sparse_Reconstruction_Score}, features generally fail to achieve reliable reconstruction, so the quantile \(q\) obtained from the condition \(\mu_q < \frac{1}{2K_q-1}\) serves only as an ideal upper bound.
-In contrast, the learned atoms satisfy reliable reconstruction, and over 99.5\% of atoms meet \(\mu_q < \frac{1}{2K_q-1}\), confirming their favorable properties.
+Note that verifying Theorem~\ref{theorem:Uniqueness_of_Sparse_Representation_and_Exact_Recovery} requires the equality \(\tilde{D}\bm x=\tilde{\bm m}\).
+However, as shown in Fig.~\ref{fig:neurons_features_ideal_atoms_radar_chart}, features generally fail to achieve reliable reconstruction, so the quantile \(q\) obtained from the condition \(\mu_q < \frac{1}{2K_q-1}\) serves only as an ideal upper bound.
+In contrast, the learned atoms satisfy reliable reconstruction, and 99.85\% of atoms meet \(\mu_q < \frac{1}{2K_q-1}\) on average, confirming their favorable properties.

-The experimental results are shown in Figure~\ref{fig:neurons_features_atoms}.
-For further detail, Table~\ref{tab:atom_quantiles_Gemma2-2B} reports the corresponding values of \(q\), \(\mu_q\), and \(K_q\) for atoms of Gemma2-2B as an illustrative example.
-As shown in Figure~\ref{fig:Representations_Using_Right_Inner_Product}, and Figure~\ref{fig:Solving_Representations_Shifting_GPT2-Small} -~\ref{fig:Solving_Representations_Shifting_Gemma2-9B}, the coherence among knowledge activations often reaches 0.9–1.0, whereas the coherence between learned atoms remains below 0.05, reinforcing that activations contain more fundamental, intrinsically sparse fundamental units.